MtADATA3101/Course_Documents_2025/lectures/DATA_3101_questions.md

 history, published 20 years after the development of Git, read this [Q&A with Linus Torvalds](https://github.blog/open-source/git/git-turns-20-a-qa-with-linus-torvalds/).
+In the Q&A, Torvalds says there were “flame wars” over the subcommand names (Blau, 2024).
+You can dig into that if you’re curious - but I think the main thing here is that there is a lot of jargon and lore in this history!

 ## 2024 Questions from Assignment 1: